Installing a PC IDE/EIDE Zip drive

 Because you are installing an IDE/EIDE device, it is required that the drive be setup properly within BIOS.
 Turn on the computer and as the computer is booting enter BIOS setup.
 In CMOS verify that the IDE/EIDE device is either setup as Auto or is setup as a 100MB HDD.
 It is important to note that older computers may not properly detect an IDE/EIDE device and it may be required that a BIOS update be obtained.

 Additional help and information about BIOS can be found on our BIOS page.

-Once the drive has installed and setup in BIOS or is detected by BIOS, the Zip disk drive should have been included with a CD, Floppy, or Zip disk to install the software for the drive.
-Note: for computer users that have Microsoft Windows 98, Windows 2000, Windows ME or above the drive should be automatically detected and installed, but the default installation will not install the Iomega Tools.
+Once the drive has installed and setup in BIOS or is detected by BIOS, the Zip disk drive should have been included with a CD, floppy, or Zip disk to install the software for the drive.
+Note: For users who have Microsoft Windows 98, 2000, ME or later the drive should be automatically detected and installed, but the default installation will not install the Iomega Tools.